For Patients & Caregivers

 Derived from the rhizome of the plant, kava is from the Pacific Rim and Hawaiian Islands.
 It is used as a social beverage in those areas and to relieve anxiety, stress, and insomnia.
 Kavalactones in kava are thought to be the active constituent that produces skeletal muscle relaxation, non-narcotic anesthesia, and local anesthetic effects.

-Although a systematic review showed that kava does not have negative effects on cognition (37), there have been case reports of impairment consistent with CNS depressant effects, including slow, slurred speech and flaccid muscle tone (45).
-In addition, due to concerns of hepatotoxicity, the Canadian, French, and British governments withdrew availability of kava and kava-containing products (4) (11) (23).
+While a systematic review showed that kava does not have negative effects on cognition (37), there have been case reports of impairment consistent with CNS depressant effects, including slow, slurred speech and flaccid muscle tone (45).
+In addition, due to concerns of hepatotoxicity, the Canadian, French, and British governments withdrew availability of kava and kava-containing products (4) (11) (21) (23).

-The Food and Drug Administration (FDA) has advised consumers about the potential risks of liver injury associated with kava consumption.
-However, following a World Health Organization (WHO) recommendation to study aqueous extracts of kava, initial research results support the benefits of kava (27) (28).
+The Food and Drug Administration has advised consumers about the potential risks of liver injury associated with kava consumption.
+However, following a World Health Organization recommendation to study aqueous extracts of kava, initial research results support the benefits of kava (27) (28).
 Case analyses of 14 patients with hepatic injury resulting from kava use revealed low-quality products, overdose, prolonged use and co-medication as causative factors (29).
 Additional studies are needed to confirm these findings.